huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Mashed Potatoes
 - [x] Turkey

-#### In the first Thanksgiving episode of “Friends”, the gang is trapped on the roof when they go to watch what holiday event?
+#### In the first Thanksgiving episode of "Friends", the gang is trapped on the roof when they go to watch what holiday event?

 - [ ] Football game
 - [x] Escaped Parade Ballon
 - [ ] Solar Eclipse

-#### What real-life ex of Jennifer Aniston appeared on “Friends” in “The One with the Rumor” as a Thanksgiving guest?
+#### What real-life ex of Jennifer Aniston appeared on "Friends" in "The One with the Rumor" as a Thanksgiving guest?

 - [x] Brad Pitt
 - [ ] Justin Theroux
 - [ ] Bradley Cooper

-#### In one Friends Thanksgiving episode, what is Chandler’s punishment for kissing Joey’s girlfriend?
+#### In one Friends Thanksgiving episode, what is Chandler's punishment for kissing Joey's girlfriend?

-- [ ] He’s not allowed to eat
+- [ ] He's not allowed to eat
 - [x] He has to say in a box
 - [ ] He has to be naked